Myers-web/MyersSportsMedicine/content/staff-bios/tiffany-jackson.md

 ![](/images/staff-bios/tiffany-jackson.jpg)

-Born and raised in Atlanta, Tiffany Jackson attended Southside High School and went on to obtain an Associates degree in Health Information Technology.
-Tiffany loves helping others and spending time with family and friends.
-She has one daughter and is currently a senior at Mercer University slated to graduate in May 2015 with a degree in liberal arts.
-Her plans are to obtain a Masters in School Counseling from Mercer as well.
+Born and raised in Atlanta, Tiffany obtained a Bachelors Degree at Mercer University in Liberal Arts and Communication, Tiffany loves helping others plans to obtain her Masters in school counseling.